vitessio/website/content/en/docs/reference/programs/vtctl/keyspaces.md

     * <code>backup</code> &ndash; A replicated copy of data that is offline to queries other than for backup purposes
     * <code>batch</code> &ndash; A replicated copy of data for OLAP load patterns (typically for MapReduce jobs)
     * <code>drained</code> &ndash; A tablet that is reserved for a background process.
 For example, a tablet used by a vtworker process, where the tablet is likely lagging in replication.
     * <code>experimental</code> &ndash; A replicated copy of data that is ready but not serving query traffic.
-The value indicates a special characteristic of the tablet that indicates the tablet should not be considered a potential master.
+The value indicates a special characteristic of the tablet that indicates the tablet should not be considered a potential primary.
 Vitess also does not worry about lag for experimental tablets when reparenting.
-    * <code>master</code> &ndash; A primary copy of data
+    * <code>primary</code> &ndash; A primary copy of data
+    * <code>master</code> &ndash; Deprecated, same as primary
     * <code>rdonly</code> &ndash; A replicated copy of data for OLAP load patterns
-    * <code>replica</code> &ndash; A replicated copy of data ready to be promoted to master
+    * <code>replica</code> &ndash; A replicated copy of data ready to be promoted to primary
     * <code>restore</code> &ndash; A tablet that is restoring from a snapshot.
 Typically, this happens at tablet startup, then it goes to its right state.
     * <code>spare</code> &ndash; A replicated copy of data that is ready but not serving query traffic.
-The data could be a potential master tablet.
+The data could be a potential primary tablet.

 #### Errors

 * the <code>&lt;source keyspace/shard&gt;</code> and <code>&lt;served tablet type&gt;</code> arguments are both required for the <code>&lt;MigrateServedTypes&gt;</code> command This error occurs if the command is not called with exactly 2 arguments.
-* the <code>&lt;skip-refresh-state&gt;</code> flag can only be specified for non-master migrations
+* the <code>&lt;skip-refresh-state&gt;</code> flag can only be specified for non-primary migrations

 ### MigrateServedFrom